juliaguida/oystercard/intro_to_the_web/learning_objectives.md

 ### HTTP
 * Recall that 'HTTP' means 'HyperText Transfer Protocol'
-* Recall that HTTP is the _de facto_ way of getting and sending information across the web
+* Recall that HTTP is the most common way of getting and sending information across the web
 * Remember some common HTTP status codes: 403, 404, 200, 500.

 ### REST